 While money shouldn’t be the only determining factor for which job is best for you, planning your cybersecurity career journey can help you make sure you’re meeting all of your financial goals long into the future.

-Here are the top ten highest-paying cybersecurity jobs (besides CIOs), according to Indeed.
+Here are ten of the highest-paying cybersecurity jobs, according to Indeed (as of August 2021):